tatianaacostag/DevelopersDoc_site/content/en/docs/_index.md

 * Order: an order in PayU is defined as the set of movements related to an online payment.
 * Transaction: any movement related to an order such as charges, retries, refunds, disputes, etc.

-For example, a customer purchase a product using your web page, the customer pays using their credit card and the payment is approved and accepted by the customer's bank; Then, the shop finds that they don't have enough stock of this product and request a refund to PayU.
+For example, a customer purchases a product using your web page, the customer pays using their credit card and the payment is approved and accepted by the customer's bank; Then, the shop finds that they don't have enough stock of this product and request a refund to PayU.
 PayU, approves the refund and the money is returned to the customer.
-In this case, the order was the purchase of the product and this order has many transactions such as, the accept of the payment, the charge, the refund approval.
+In this case, the order was the purchase of the product, and this order has many transactions such as, the accept of the payment, the charge, the refund approval.

 ## How to start using PayU?
 When you want to integrate your commerce with PayU services and tools, you need to consider the following steps.